Is Your Practice Ready for the Impact of Theranostics?

 The American Roentgen Ray Society (ARRS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education activities for physicians.

-Is Your Practice Ready for the Impact of Theranostics?: ARRS designates this live activity for a maximum of 4.50 AMA PRA Category 1 Credit(s)™ and 4.50 American Board of Radiology, MOC Part II, live Self-Assessment (SA-CME) credits.
-Physicians should claim only the credit commensurate with the extent of their participation in an activity.
+The ARRS designates this enduring activity for a maximum of 4.00 AMA PRA Category 1 Credit(s)™ and 4.00 American Board of Radiology, MOC Part II, Self-Assessment CME (SA-CME) credits.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.